luiscoco/GoogleCloud_Pub_Sub_with_dotNET8_WebAPI_consumer/README.md

 ## 1. Create Google Cloud Pub/Sub service

-Google Cloud Project: You'll need a Google Cloud Project, if you don't have one, create one at https://console.cloud.google.com
+**Google Cloud Project**: You'll need a Google Cloud Project, if you don't have one, create one at https://console.cloud.google.com

-Pub/Sub API Enabled: Make sure the Pub/Sub API is enabled in your project.
+**Pub/Sub API Enabled**: Make sure the Pub/Sub API is enabled in your project.
 You can check this or enable it in the "APIs & Services" section of the Google Cloud Console

 We first have to log in to Google Cloud Service